-Wakame nutrition & wellness properties come from its high concentration in essential nutrients and the presence of unique compounds that support the cardiovascular system, maintain hormonal balance, strengthen bones, improve circulation and promote skin health.
+Wakame’s nutrition & wellness properties come from its high concentration in essential nutrients and the presence of unique compounds that support the cardiovascular system, maintain hormonal balance, strengthen bones, improve circulation and promote skin health.
 In Asia, especially Japan, the nutritional value of Wakame has been widely understood for hundreds of years as is evidenced by the saying, ‘Wakame is food & medicine all in one’.

 Although all seaweeds contain a rich variety of minerals & vitamins, they do so with various ratios.
 Wakame’s mineral strength lies in its calcium, magnesium, manganese & iodine stores.
-In addition, it contains high amounts of vitamin A, vitamin C, vitamin E, and vitamin K, in addition to riboflavin (B2) and folate (B12); while providing very low amount of calories and virtually no fat.
+In addition, it contains vitamin A, vitamin C, vitamin E, and vitamin K, in addition to riboflavin (B2) and folate (B12); while providing very low amount of calories and virtually no fat.

 Some of the therapeutic properties & health benefits offered by wakame seaweed are: